nightwatchjs/create-nightwatch/README.md

 - What is your Language - Test Runner setup?
 - Where do you want to run your e2e tests?
-- Where you'll be testing on?
+- Which browsers will you be testing on?
 - Where do you plan to keep your end-to-end tests?
 - What is the base_url of your project?
+- Allow Nightwatch to anonymously collect usage metrics?
+- Would you like to run your e2e tests on Mobile devices as well?

 Nightwatch will do the entire setup for you based on your answers.